ABC News (Australia): National bulletins and programs

 National news updates are presented on ABC TV throughout the day, with evening updates at 7 pm presented live in most states by the respective state news presenters.
 Bulletins focus strongly on issues of state relevance, with a greater inclusion of national and international news items than are found in the news bulletins of commercial broadcasters.
 A national financial bulletin is presented on weeknights by Alan Kohler in Melbourne.
-The ABC's Ultimo studios produces the 8:30 pm weeknight update presented by Joe O'Brien.
+The ABC's Ultimo studios produces the 8:30pm weeknight update presented by Joe O'Brien.

-News Breakfast is broadcast on weekdays from 6 am – 9 am on ABC TV and the ABC News channel from ABC's Melbourne studio and is presented by James Glenday and Bridget Brennan, news presenter Emma Rebellato, sport presenter Catherine Murphy and weather presenter Nate Byrne.
+News Breakfast is broadcast on weekdays from 6–9am on ABC TV and the ABC News channel from ABC's Melbourne studio and is presented by James Glenday and Bridget Brennan, news presenter Emma Rebellato, sport presenter Catherine Murphy and weather presenter Nate Byrne.
 The program is also shown online and on ABC Australia in the Asia Pacific region.

-Weekend Breakfast is broadcast on weekends from 7 am – 11 am on ABC TV and the ABC News channel from ABC's main national news studio in Sydney at Ultimo and is presented by Johanna Nicholson and Fauziah Ibrahim.
+Weekend Breakfast is broadcast on weekends from 7–11am on ABC TV and the ABC News channel from ABC's main national news studio in Sydney at Ultimo and is presented by Johanna Nicholson and Fauziah Ibrahim.

-ABC News Mornings is presented by Gemma Veness and Dan Bourchier (from the ABC's Parramatta Studio in Parramatta, Western Sydney) and airs weekdays at 9 am on ABC TV and on the ABC News channel.
+ABC News Mornings is presented by Gemma Veness from Monday to Wednesday and Kathryn Robinson on Thursday and Friday, (from the ABC's Parramatta Studio in Parramatta, Western Sydney) and airs weekdays at 9am on ABC TV and on the ABC News channel.
 Sport is presented by Catherine Murphy and weather is presented by Nate Byrne, both from the Melbourne studios.